Lassen County Uber Accident Lawyers

 Can I Sue Uber For An Accident?

 Yes, it’s possible to sue Uber for a car accident, but only in certain circumstances.
 You must prove that Uber was negligent in some way that contributed to your accident.
-For example, if Uber was negligent in screening the at-fault driver, you may have legal grounds against the company.
+For example, if Uber were negligent in screening the at-fault driver, you may have legal grounds against the company.

 In general, however, you cannot sue Uber directly.
 The rideshare company classifies its drivers as independent contractors rather than employees.
 This means it’s not automatically responsible for its drivers’ actions.